jyoungblood/dbkit/README.md

 ## USAGE
 ### db::init($settings)
 Initializes the database connection.
-Should be assigned to a global 'database' variable.
+The output from this function should be assigned to a global 'database' variable.
 ```php
 $GLOBALS['database'] = db::init([
   'driver' => 'mysql', // optional, defaults to 'mysql'